harshari/harshari/README.md

 ## I'm an 4th year undergrad studying electronics.
 On the side I'm a developer, a maker and a musician. 👋
 - 📊 I’m currently working on AR with Lenskart.
-Check them out here!
+Check them out [here](https://www.instagram.com/ar/2667111130205123/).
+Use your Insta app to try
 - 🔭 I’m currently working on developing course for Physical Computing at TI-CEPD
 - 🌱 I'm learning to backflip and saving to skydive this December!
 - 💻 During Covid I volunteered for Delhi Government as a React Developer at http://corona.delhi.gov.in/ and Maulaana Azad Medical College to help manage their Covid patient database.